MicrosoftDocs/Advertising/advertising/hotel-service/get-started.md

 # Get started with the Hotel API

 > [!NOTE]
-> This beta release of Hotel Ads is available to select participants only.
-For information about participating in the beta release program, please contact your account manager.
+> This beta release of Hotel Price Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager or [enroll here](https://go.microsoft.com/fwlink/?linkid=2201950).
 >
 > The API and documentation are subject to change.